vdelachaux/4DPop-QuickOpen/README.md

 2. By clicking on its icon in the 4DPop palette.
 <img src="./Documentation/4DPop.png">

+# What's new!

+Action shortcuts now available.
+[Select one and 4DPop QuickOpen do the work!](#new)

+I strongly encourage you to enrich this project through pull request.
+This can only benefit the [4D developer community](https://discuss.4d.com/search?q=4D%20for%20iOS).

+`Enjoy the 4th dimension`

 # Installation

 ## A - If you do not use an event-catching method